Aeron Price Tops $0.0004 on Major Exchanges (ARNX)

 According to CryptoCompare, “The solution that Aeron proposes, relies on blockchain technology to track aircraft maintenance and pilot logs.
 Aeron is constructing a database and an online system that is decentralized and hosts global data on aircraft, flight schools and pilots.
 This electronic logging system would enable pilots to have logs that can be verified online, making aviation safer for everyone involved.
 Aeron is performing its token upgrade. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Aeron directly using US dollars.
-Investors seeking to trade Aeron should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aeron using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Aeron directly using US dollars.
+Investors seeking to acquire Aeron should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aeron using one of the exchanges listed above.

 Receive News & Updates for Aeron Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aeron and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.